TSpeech-Hub/whisper_realtime_server/README.md

 #### Important: Before Building with Docker

 Before building the server with Docker, you need to create a private key and a certificate.
 This is required to enable HTTPS for secure communication.
 A key and certificate are required, even for testing purposes.
+Cretate your own certificate for testing purposes inside the `src` folder in your cloned repository.
+Follow the instructions.
+(this part is here because I needed encryption during remote testing. will be made "automatic" in the future with a better client-server architecture)

 #### 1. Generate a Private Key